 §749.2495.
 Do foster home verifications expire?

-Only temporary and time-limited verifications have expiration dates.
+Only temporary, time-limited, and provisional verifications have expiration dates.
 All other verifications are non-expiring.

 §749.2497.
-Are transfer/closing summaries required for foster homes?
+What requirements are there for a transfer or closing summary?

-Yes, you must have either a transfer summary or closing summary for each foster home that transfers to another child-placing agency or closes.
+(a) You must have either a transfer summary or closing summary when a foster home transfers to another child-placing agency or closes.
+This includes when you do not issue a non-expiring verification to a foster home with a time-limited verification, temporary verification, or provisional verification.

-(1) A transfer summary must be completed by the 10th day after you receive a written request to transfer.
+(b) A transfer summary must be completed by the 10th day after you receive a written request to transfer, and you must forward it immediately to the requesting child-placing agency.

-(2) A closing summary must be completed by the 20th day after the foster home is closed.
+(c) A closing summary must be completed by the 20th day after the foster home is closed.

-(3) A transfer and closing summary must include:
+(d) A transfer or closing summary must include:

-(A) A copy of the verification certificate;
+(1) A copy of the verification certificate;

-(B) The foster home addresses and/or location for the past two years;
+(2) The foster home addresses and directions for rural addresses, as needed, for the past two years;

-(C) The length of time the foster parents have been fostering with you;
+(3) The length of time the foster parents have been fostering with you;

-(D) For the children that were in care for the last two years, the:
+(4) For the children that were in care for the last two years, the:

-(i) Number of children fostered;
+(A) Number of children fostered;

-(ii) Type of treatment services provided to each child; and
+(B) Type of treatment services provided to each child; and

-(iii) Reason for each child's discharge from care;
+(C) Reason for each child's discharge from care;

-(E) A description of any limitations on verification that were in place for the foster home in caring for and working with children (such as gender, age, number of children, treatment services, special needs, or type of abuse or neglect experienced by the child), regardless of whether the limitation was requested by the foster parent or imposed by you;
+(5) A description of any limitations on verification that were in place for the foster home in caring for and working with children (such as gender, age, number of children, treatment services, special needs, or type of abuse or neglect experienced by the child), regardless of whether the limitation was requested by the foster parent or imposed by you;

-(F) For a closing summary, the reason the foster home is closing, including whether you required the foster home to close;
+(6) For a closing summary, the reason the foster home is closing, including whether you required the foster home to close;

-(G) For a transfer summary, any pending investigations and/or unresolved deficiencies;
+(7) For a transfer summary, any pending investigations or unresolved deficiencies;

-(H) For a closing summary, any unresolved deficiencies that had not been corrected and what those deficiencies were;
+(8) For a closing summary, any unresolved deficiencies that had not been corrected and what those deficiencies were;

-(I) Any indicators of risk to children at the time of transfer/closing and what those indicators are;
+(9) Any indicators of risk to children at the time of the transfer or closing and what those indicators are;

-(J) Any plan to achieve compliance or other type of development plan that was in place within the previous 12 months of the date of transfer/closing;
+(10) Any plan to achieve compliance or other type of development plan that was in place within the previous 12 months of the date of the transfer or closing;

-(K) Any corrective action or adverse action plan that was in place at the time of transfer/closing; and
+(11) Any corrective action or adverse action plan that was in place at the time of the transfer or closing; and

-(L) A statement concerning whether you would recommend the foster home for verification in the future, including whether you would recommend any limitations or restrictions on the verification, and the basis of your recommendation or lack thereof.
+(12) A statement concerning whether you would recommend the foster home for verification in the future, including whether you would recommend any limitations or restrictions on the verification, and the basis of your recommendation or lack thereof.

 TITLE 26 HEALTH AND HUMAN SERVICES